 St Angelo Fort

 St Angelo Fort in Kannur was built by the first Portuguese Viceroy of India in 1505.
-The fort was built overlooking the fishing harbour of Mappila Bay.
+The fort was built overlooking the fishing harbor of Mappila Bay.
 The Fort is surrounded by sea on its three sides.
-The fort landed in the hands of British in the late 18th century and was made into a garrison.
+The fort landed in the hands of the British in the late 18th century and was made into a garrison.

 Palakkad Fort is the best-preserved forts in south India located in the heart of Palakkad city.
-The fort was built by Hyder Ali Khan in 1766 when he was the ruler of Mysore kingdom.
+The fort was built by Hyder Ali Khan in 1766 when he was the ruler of the Mysore kingdom.
 The fort is also called as Tipu's Fort.
 The granite structure is built over a preexisting fortification.
 The fort was under the control of Hyder Ali and British from time to time.
-Now the fort is home to government offices, a sub-jail and a small pray area.
+Now the fort is home to government offices, a sub-jail, and a small pray area.

 Pallipuram Fort located in Ernakulam is the oldest existing European forts in India.
 The fort was built by Portuguese in 1503.
-The fort is made of wood, lime and laterite.
-The fort has a hexagonal structure and is located in the northernmost part of Vypin islands.
+The fort is made of wood, lime, and laterite.
+The fort has a hexagonal structure and is located in the northernmost part of the Vypin islands.
 The fort is under renovation.
 The fort is also called as Ayikotta or Alikotta locally.

 Chandragiri Fort is a monumental site in Kasargod.
 The 17th century Fort is built atop a hill by Shivappa Nayaka of Keladi.
 It was built after the fall of the Vijayanagara Empire.
-The enchanting view of Payaswini river merging with the Arabian Sea from the fort is a must-see.
+The enchanting view of the Payaswini river merging with the Arabian Sea from the fort is a must-see.
 The Bekal Fort was also constructed by Nayaka and the fort is under the protection of ASI.

 Hosdurg Fort is located in Kasaragod built by Somashekara Nayak.
 The grandiose structure has a round bastion.
 The ruins of the fort can be found near the ashram of Swami Nithyananda where you will find 45 caves.
 This Fort is otherwise called Kanhangad Fort.
 To the south-west of the fort is a temple that was also built by the Nayaks.
 The temple, dedicated to Shiva, is named the Poonkavanam Karpooreswara Temple.

 British East India company was lured in by the abundance of pepper and cardamom in the coastal town Thalassery which they pronounced as Thellicherry.
-They asserted a stronghold on the Malabar coast by establishing a European Trading centre.
+They asserted a stronghold on the Malabar coast by establishing a European Trading center.
 They fortified their property by building the Thalassery fort in 1708.
-The fort is built with gigantic laterite blocks, the architecture stands with imposing demeanour with high walls, secret tunnels to the sea, strong flanking base stations and amazing carvings on the doors.
+The fort is built with gigantic laterite blocks, the architecture stands with imposing demeanor with high walls, secret tunnels to the sea, strong flanking base stations and amazing carvings on the doors.
 A lighthouse stands among the ruins giving you the picturesque view of the surroundings.

 St Thomas Fort

 The famous Fort Kochi town derives its name from the Fort Emmanuel built by the Portuguese in 1503 after the royal family granted permission.
 St Francis church built inside the fort.
-The fort has been under the rule of the Dutch in 1663 and later taken over by British in the 18th century.
+The fort has been under the rule of the Dutch in 1663 and later taken over by the British in the 18th century.
 Only a few remains of the fort can be seen on the shores of Fort Kochi today.
 It was one of the first forts built by Portuguese in Asia.

 Kottappuram Fort was built by the Portuguese in 1523 and christened it ‘Fortaleza de São Tomé'.
 The fort is located in Kodungallur.
-The fort came to be called by many other names like Kodungallur fort, Kodungallur Fort etc. Over a century later after it was built, the Dutch took custody of the fort which was later taken over by Tipu Sultan.
+The fort came to be called by many other names like Kodungallur fort, Kodungallur Fort, etc. Over a century later after it was built, the Dutch took custody of the fort which was later taken over by Tipu Sultan.
 He destroyed the fort and only a few remnants of the fort can be seen now.

 Anchuthengu fort is located in Varkala.
 The name implies- Five coconut trees.
 The fort is also known as Anjengo fort built by the Britsh East India Company in 1696 after seeking permission from the Queen of Attingal.

 The fort encloses a large expanse of land making it the perfect spot for the permanent post of British in Malabar.
-In the beginning, it was used as a signalling station for ships.
+In the beginning, it was used as a signaling station for ships.
 A lighthouse nearby gives a bird's eye view of the fort as well as the sea.